Dollar (group)

-Dollar were a pop vocal duo from the United Kingdom, consisting of David Van Day and Canadian-born Thereza Bazar.
-The duo were successful in the late 1970s and 1980s, achieving ten UK top-40 singles, including the top-10 hits "Love's Gotta Hold on Me" (1979), "I Wanna Hold Your Hand" (1979), "Mirror Mirror" (1981), "Give Me Back My Heart" (1982) and "O L'amour" (1987).
+Dollar were a British pop vocal duo, comprising David Van Day and Anglo-Canadian Thereza Bazar.
+The duo were successful in the late 1970s and 1980s, achieving ten top 40 singles on the UK Singles Chart, including the top ten hits "Love's Gotta Hold on Me" (1979), "I Wanna Hold Your Hand" (1979), "Mirror Mirror" (1981), "Give Me Back My Heart" (1982) and "O l'amour" (1987).

 History

 Formation

 Thereza Bazar and David Van Day met at 17 when they successfully auditioned for the pop act Guys 'n' Dolls.
 The group enjoyed a number of hit singles in the mid-1970s and during this time Van Day and Bazar became romantically involved.
 By 1977, the group was in decline and the pair complained about the choice of material and musical direction.
 Van Day and Bazar were asked to leave the group in July of that year, with them publicly stating they had decided to leave to concentrate on songwriting.
-Van Day originally planned to go solo, but ultimately they agreed to form a duo.
-They were picked up by French label Carrere Records, under the name Dollar.
+Van Day originally planned to go solo, but ultimately they agreed to form a duo. in 1978 they met Chris Youle who had just left RSO records and formed Acrobat records.
+He wanted to put out a record quickly by them but, as Acrobat did not yet have a distribution deal, he did a deal with French label Carrere Records, to release the single he had made under the name Dollar.